willynpi/willynpi/README.md

 - 👋 Hi, I’m @willynpi
+- ✨ I’m use python mainly.
-- 👀 I’m interested in think about possibilities of how a thing can be improved.
-I love drawing and take care of my dog and plants.
+- 🌱 I’m interested in think about possibilities of how a thing can be improved.
+Stayed tuned with Design thinking.
-- 🌱 I’m currently learning python and things in UX.

-✨✨✨✨✨
+- 🐶 I take care of my dog and plants
+- 🎉 I love drawing and exercise.